xcat2/xcat-core/docs/source/overview/xcat2_release.rst

 xCAT2 Release Information
 =========================

 The following tables documents the xCAT release versions and release dates.
-For a more detailed list of functions and fixes, refer to the release notes.
+For more detailed information about new functions and bug fixes, refer to the specific release notes.

 .. tabularcolumns:: |p{1cm}|p{7cm}|p{7cm}